vladvlad097/FlutterNoteApp/README.md

 -Design: Custom theme, Draggable objects, Custom Floating Action Button Mostily visual stuff to help the user fell more confortable with using the app

--Shared Prefs: App Theme
+-Shared Prefs:
-Changes the way the app looks from a wide palette of custom colors
+App Theme, changes the way the app looks from a wide range of custom colors

 KNOWN BUGS:
 -shared preferences does not load properly on reopening the app